 Autism and Asperger Syndrome have been combined into a new category scientists call Autism Spectrum Disorder, or ASD.
 Within that umbrella, 1 in 59 children are diagnosed with the disorder.
 (1) CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network also estimates that ASD is 4 times more common among boys than girls, and it is reported in all demographics.

-Autism Spectrum Disorder is defined (2) as, “any of a group of developmental disorders (such as autism and Asperger's syndrome), present from early childhood, marked by impairments in the ability to communicate and interact socially, forming relationships with other people, and by the presence of repetitive behaviors or restricted interests.”
+Characteristics of Autism Spectrum Disorder include any group of developmental disorders present from early childhood, marked by impairments in the ability to communicate and interact socially, forming relationships with other people, and by the presence of repetitive behaviors or restricted interests.
+(2)

-To guarantee developmental success, it is important for parents and caregivers to learn the early signs (4) of ASD.
+To guarantee developmental success, it is important for parents and caregivers to learn the early signs.
+(3)

-However, each case’s timing and severity varies greatly.
-Some children show signs within their first few months, while others may not show until the ages of 3 or 4.
-If a child shows any of the following symptoms, it is recommended that they see a pediatrician.
+Each sign ranges within age and severity varies.
+The education on this is that some children show signs within their first few months, while others may not show until the ages of 3 or 4.
+If a child shows the one or more of the following symptoms, it is recommended that they see a pediatrician.

-With the recent merging of Asperger’s and Autism onto a spectrum, this means that a person can be mildly, moderately, or severely autistic.
-To help clinicians and others classify individual ASD cases, three levels of support (5) have been created.
+With the recent merging of Asperger’s and Autism onto a spectrum, this now means that a person can be mildly, moderately, or severely autistic.
+To help doctors and other clinicians classify ASD cases, three levels of support have been created.
+(4)

-Level 2: Requires Substantial Support Social interactions limited to narrow topics and special interests Frequent repetitive/restricted behaviors.
+Level 2: Requires Substantial Support Social - Interactions are limited to narrow topics and special interests.
+Frequent repetitive/restricted behaviors.

-Level 3: Requires Very Substantial Support Severe deficits in verbal and non verbal Organization and planning difficulties can hinder independence
+Level 3: Requires Very Substantial Support - Severe deficits in verbal and non verbal skills.
+Organization and planning difficulties can hinder independence.

 While the creation of levels is important when helping to identify, the classification can be subjective.